MDS-Unofficial/MidnightStreamer/Players/README.txt

-MDS Panel is compatible with ALL XC players.
+MDS is compatible with ALL XC players.

 Below is the list of MDS native players.